 Getting fit for the overseas trip of a lifetime

-Check clothing: cargo pants/shorts with pockets, shoes, caps, sunscreen, walking sticks, and mosquito bands, and all you might need.
+Hiking gear/clothes: Cargo pants/shorts with pockets, shoes, caps, sunscreen, walking sticks, and mosquito bands, and all you might need.

+Ask people to take pics of both of you.
+Practice photo angles, and finding interesting things.
 Pretend to be his teacher and help your child as you find items in nature, and explain distances – turn it into a field trip.

 Take a plastic bag for the muddy dirty clothes, as sometimes you won’t want your kids getting into the car with such clothes after a fun hike at a waterfall.

 Pack your lunches, and get used to operating within budget.
 Figured out the type of food that doesn’t work for backpacking – i.e. chocolate melts, and bananas squash!

 Keeping fit is one of the great ways of ensuring that you interact with your child at little to no cost.